What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 Grooming requirements

-The grooming requirements for this dog are fairly low thanks to their short and manageable coats.
+These dogs are fairly low maintenance thanks to their short and smooth coats.

 You can also use a damp cloth to remove excess hair and minimize shedding.